-Temperature is a measure of the average heat or thermal energy of the particles in a substance; the more thermal energy in the substance the higher it's temperature.
-This thermal energy is expressed in one of the following units: Kelvin, Celsius, Rankine or Farenheit.
-See our page on Temperature Conversion to find out more about the origin of each unit, and how to convert between them, and a handy online temperature conversion calculator.
+Well, temperature is a measure of the average heat or thermal energy of the particles in a substance; the more thermal energy in the substance the higher it's temperature.
+This thermal energy is expressed in one of the many different units of temperature: Kelvin, Celsius, Rankine or Farenheit.
+See our Temperature Conversion page to find out more about the origin of each unit, how to convert between them, and a handy online temperature conversion calculator.

 There are many different ways to measure temperature all of which infer temperature by sensing some change in a physical characteristic.
-Of the many different methods of temperature measurement available, the instrument engineer in the oil and gas industry is only likely to encounter a handful:
+Of the many different methods of temperature measurement available, the instrument engineer in the process industry is only likely to encounter a handful, as discussed below.

-Thermocouples.
-Probably the most used method.
+Thermocouples are probably the most used method for temperature measurement.
 Thermocouples are basically two wires, made of different metals and joined at one end.
 Changes in the temperature at the joined end induce a change in electromotive force (emf) between the other ends.
-See our page on Thermocouple Types for a description of the more usual materials used in thermocouple construction, and the benefits of each combination.
-Alos, view our page on Thermocouple Burnout to read about how to protect your plant against thermocouple failure.
+See our page on types of thermocouples for a description of the more usual materials used in thermocouple construction, and the benefits of each combination.
+Also, have a read of our page on thermocouple failure and burnout to learn how to protect your plant against thermocouple failure.

-Resistive Temperature Devices.
 Resistive temperature devices work on the principle that the electrical resistance of a material changes as its temperature changes.
-There are two main type of Resistive temperature device:
+There are two main type of resistive temperature device:

 - Metallic devices (commonly referred to as RTDs).
 RTDs rely on resistance change in a metal, with the resistance rising more or less linearly with temperature,